Alerion/django-rpc/docs/example.rst

         });
     </script>

-Reload page and you will see an alert with the message "Hello, username!".
+Reload the page and you will see an alert with the message "Hello, username!".

 The working project example you can find in our repo https://github.com/Alerion/Django-RPC.